-If the oil is added separately to the petrol over time this oil will become dirty and need changing.
-Drain the old oil if necessary and top up with new oil to the recommended level.
+If the oil is added separately to the petrol over time, this oil will become dirty and need changing.
+If necessary, drain the old oil and top it up with new oil to the recommended level.
 Your manual should have recommendations for how often to change the oil on your specific model.

 Check the Cord

-If you have an electric lawnmower check the power cable for fraying or holes (a common problem if mice have found their way into your garden shed).
+If you have an electric lawnmower, check the power cable for fraying or holes (a common problem if mice have found their way into your garden shed).
 You may need to get a replacement cable if yours is damaged, as exposed wires are dangerous.
-Fully untangle your cable each time you start mowing too; bundled or knotted up cord can overheat.
+Fully untangle your cable each time you start mowing too, as a bundled or knotted up cord can overheat.

 Sharpen the Blades

 Blunt lawnmower blades will cut your lawn unevenly and could even damage it by ripping up the grass.
-Sharpen your blades if necessary or if they are cracked, damaged or too blunt to sharpen replace them with brand new blades to improve your mower’s performance.
+Sharpen your blades if necessary, or if they are cracked, damaged or too blunt to sharpen, replace them with brand new blades to improve the performance of your mower.

-Our video demonstrates how to change metal mower blades:
+Our video below demonstrates how to change metal mower blades:

 Clean the Mower

 The longevity of your lawnmower can be improved simply by cleaning it regularly!
-When cleaning your mower:
+When cleaning your mower, remember to:

-Watch our video showing a specialist lawnmower cleaning kit in action:
+Watch our video below showing a specialist lawnmower cleaning kit in action:

-Cleaning your mower after each use is a good habit to get into, as mud and grass are much easier to remove when they are wet, than when they have dried and hardened on to your appliance.
+Cleaning your mower after each use is a good habit to get into, as mud and grass are much easier to remove when they are wet rather than when they have dried and hardened onto your appliance.